alexshpilkin/studies/condit.md

 _Obscure prior work note:_ The Common Lisp implementation of this is more limited, as described in [X3J13 issue EXIT-EXTENT][14].
-Let an `OFFER` called A be established first, then inside it an `OFFER` called B, then inside that a cleanup `CATCH` as above called C, then let the code inside that `AGREE` to A, so the cleanup code of C is now executing.
-The issue is whether that cleanup code can `AGREE` to B, which is closer in the call stack than the original A it is supposed to continue to.
+Let an offer called A be established first, then inside it an offer called B, then inside that a cleanup `CATCH` as above called C, then let the code inside that agree to A, so the cleanup code of C is now executing.
+The issue is whether that cleanup code can agree to B, which is closer in the call stack than the original A it is supposed to continue to.
 Common Lisp allows systems to prohibit this (proposal MINIMAL in the issue writeup), but this implementation allows it (proposal MEDIUM).
-I think this is cleaner, because exit scope is dynamic scope, and dynamic scope is dynamic scope is dynamic scope, but apparently the Common Lisp implementers disagreed.
+I think the latter is cleaner, because exit scope is dynamic scope, and dynamic scope is dynamic scope is dynamic scope, but apparently the Common Lisp implementers disagreed.

 [1]:  https://github.com/ForthHub/discussion/issues/79#issuecomment-454218065
 [2]:  http://www.lispworks.com/documentation/lw71/CLHS/Body/09_.htm